 In East-Central Alabama, many schools lack funding to provided adequate programs for continued intellectual development through the arts.
 Art programs are few, and where they are offered it is often limited.
 The Sarah West Gallery of Fine Art sees this need, and through working with our local educators and councilors, we are striving to facilitate needs by providing Continued Fine Art Education Programs through Extended Day held at local area schools.
 In 2018, the Sarah West Artistic Mentoring Program debuted its Extended Day |After School| Art Class program at two Smiths Station Elementary Schools, and through Sponsorship by the Sarah West Gallery of Fine Art, Scholarships for Continued Fine Art Education are distributed through our participating school partners.
 This Scholarship Program provides local educators and councilors with opportunities to award scholarships to children in our community who exhibit need of artistic mentorship and further education.
 This directly addresses the underprivileged within our community, who otherwise may not experience the ways that art influences life for the better.
 To continue funding for the Sarah West Artistic Mentoring Scholarship, a Seed Fund Purchase Gift Program was established.
 Through the Seed Fund, cultural arts advocates and friends of the Sarah West Gallery of Fine Art, can purchase scholarships that we distribute to those in need.

 In the fall of 2017, I took notice as we welcomed our first scholarship recipients into our studio classes.
 Enrolled students of privilege were sat alongside new art students recently awarded scholarships.
 I observed how the students interacted with one another.
 In the art studio, they are all equal.
 At school they may have differences, but here they thrive as one community of kindred spirits, reminded of how alike they truly.
-I was aware of this new program would inform my work and influence my life.
-I realize that through our work with schools, we aren’t just working to reconcile and restore core community values, or strengthen human capability and skill such as problem-solving, hand-eye coordination, increased attention attention span and focus, along with mindfulness through the practice of meditation.
+I was aware this new program would inform my work and influence my life.
+I realize that through our work with schools, we aren’t just working to reconcile and restore core community values, or strengthen human capability and skill such as problem-solving, hand-eye coordination, increased attention span and focus, along with mindfulness through the practice of meditation.
 We are, in fact, changing the cultural geography of our community.
 We leveling the playing field to insure that both those of privilege and those who live well beneath the poverty line know their worth, capability and dreams are not defined by their circumstances but rather how they choose to use and further cultivate the capability that we all possess individually and equally.

 We are stewards of the earth just as much as we are stewards of the people whom we encounter.
 This year, we found place for another program.
-A docent program with the Sarah West Gallery of Fine Art fulfills the need of community for art students and appreciators.
+A docent program within the Sarah West Gallery of Fine Art fulfills the need of community for art students and appreciators.
 Weekly our docents greet gallery visitors, answer questions and share first hand accounts of how art has positively influenced their lives through the good times and the sad.
 This program much like our work with the city and the schools, is one held close to our hearts.
 It’s programs like these that we, for so long, cataloged as the “someday” projects.
 Someday was the seemingly future far-off day that we will break ground and build our Art Centre.
 Conceptualized in 2011, we began planning for the day that we would build the Sarah West Centre of Cultural Arts.
 And in that planning, we dreamed of the many programs that we would foster under a larger roof, and on more expansive grounds.
-In a lighting moment, I realized that “someday” is today.
+In a lightning moment, I realized that “someday” is today.
 It’s everyday.
 It is now.
 We already are a Center for Cultural Arts.
 We are destination not only for our home community but for our state and region.
-And while our establishment is still located at the address that started it all, we already are capable of more than we could dreamed of, and we are going to break ground and build the Sarah West Centre of Cultural Arts.Our projected date for expanded development is 2020.
+And while our establishment is still located at the address that started it all, we already are capable of more than we could’ve dreamed of, and we are going to break ground and build the Sarah West Centre of Cultural Arts.Our projected date for expanded development is 2020.

 We continue to further our Grass Root Initiatives for Cultural Arts, Historic Preservation & Nature Conservancy through collaborative efforts with fellow advocates, civic leaders, educators, etc.